-We have presented here an evolutionary model where the response of a signal in a communication system is mediated by learning processes.
-Individuals throughout their life learn the best way to respond to a quantitative trait of their interactive partners.
-The learning process can mediate the evolution of an honest signal under the handicap principle (Grafen 1990; Zahavi 1975).
-This conclusion is not different from the classical genetic models, where responses to the signal are inherent to the individual.
-However, unlike classical genetic models, our model shows that learning can also mediate a signal polymorphism in the absence of the handicap principle.
-Under this polymorphic equilibrium different types of individuals, with honest and dishonest signals, compose the population.
-The amount of information gathered through learning, as a well as the initial conditions of the learning process, are crucial for the emergence and maintenance of this variation.
-The emergence of the polymorphism requires a limit in the amount of information collected by individuals, as well as peaceful behaviour in naive individuals.
+We developed an evolutionary model where the response of animals to a signal in a communication system is mediated by cognitive processes whereby individuals learn how to respond to a quantitative trait of their interacting partners throughout their life.
+We found that such learning process can mediate the evolution of an honest signal under the handicap principle (Grafen 1990; Zahavi 1975).
+This conclusion is not different from that classical genetic models, in which responses to signals are inherent to the individual.
+However, unlike classical genetic models, our model shows that learning can also mediate the origin of a signal polymorphism in the absence of the handicap principle.
+Our simulations revealed that different types of individuals, with honest and dishonest signals, may coexist in a polymorphic population at equilibrium.
+The amount of information gathered through learning, as a well as the initial conditions of the learning process, are crucial for the emergence and maintenance of variation in signals.
+The emergence of the polymorphism requires a limit in the amount of information individuals may collect, as well as peaceful behaviour in naive individuals.

 Associative learning is a powerful mechanism to learn about the world, about social partners and about one’s abilities relative to the social context.
-By associating cues and signals with fitness relevant outcomes individuals collect information that allows them to improve their reproductive potential.
-This is very obvious in classical examples such as when animals learn to avoid food that makes them sick, or use environmental cues to find food.
-More recent ideas have highlighted the potential role that associations can have in a social contexts such as: hierarchy formation (Leimar and Bshary 2022a, 2022b), and cooperation (Leimar and McNamara 2019; Dridi and Akçay 2018).
+By associating cues and signals with fitness-relevant outcomes, individuals collect information allowing them to improve their reproductive potential.
+This is very obvious in situations such as when animals learn to avoid food that makes them sick, or use environmental cues to find food.
+Also, learning associations can have a role in social contexts such as hierarchy formation (Leimar and Bshary 2022a, 2022b) and cooperation (Leimar and McNamara 2019; Dridi and Akçay 2018).
 In this theoretical examples individuals use various sources of reward to make adaptive choices in a given social context.
-Here we extend this logic to the evolution of a communication system mediated by a quality signal.
-Previous evolutionary models of badges of status assumed that individuals responded using a behavioural reaction norm, where the opponent’s badge and individual’s own quality determined the behaviour (Botero et al. 2010).
-However, there isn’t a clear mechanism to justify the assumption that individuals inherently know their own quality, particularly relative to their peers.
-In our model, individuals not only learn about the quality signal, but also learn about their own quality relative to others.
-This can be seen throughout our simulations in the responses developed by individuals of different quality.
+Here we extended this logic to the evolution of a communication system mediated by a signal indicating quality.
+Previous evolutionary models of badges of status assumed that individuals responded using a behavioural reaction norm, where the opponent’s badge and the individual’s own quality determined the behaviour of the latter (Botero et al. 2010).
+However, it is unclear whether a mechanism exists to justify the assumption that individuals inherently know their own quality, particularly relative to their peers.
+In our model, individuals not only learn about the quality signal, but also learn about their own quality relative to others as they develop their responses developed to individuals of different quality.
 Because individuals learn about their own quality, even in the absence of an honest signal, they are able to make adaptive choices.
-Thus the learning process we have modelled and the response it mediates has fitness relevant consequences even in the absence of an honest signal.
+Thus, the learning process we modelled and the response it mediates has fitness-relevant consequences even in the absence of an honest signal.